 Other entity capable of acquiring title.
 Examples of common vestings in

-cases of sole ownership are:
+cases of sole ownership are:- A Single Man/Woman

 A man or a woman who has not been legally married.
-For example: Bruce Buyer, a single man.
+For example: Bruce Buyer, a single man. - An Unmarried Man/Woman

 A man or woman who was previously married and is now legally divorced.
 For example: Sally Seller, an unmarried woman.

-2. Co-Ownership
+- Co-Ownership

-• Estate by the Entirety
+- Estate by the Entirety

 A form of vesting title to property acquired by husband and wife during their marriage.
 This estate is presumed when husband and wife acquire title, unless otherwise specified.
 Right of survivorship is inherent.
-Both spouses must join in the same instrument to mortgage or convey property.
+Both spouses must join in the same instrument to mortgage or convey property. - Joint Tenancy

 A form of vesting title to property owned by two or more persons, who may or may not be married, in equal interest, with the right of survivorship in the surviving joint tenant(s).
 Title must have been acquired at the same time, by the same conveyance, and the document must expressly declare the intention to create a joint tenancy estate with right of survivorship.

 For example: Bruce Buyer and Barbara Buyer, husband and wife, as joint tenants with rights of survivorship (and not as tenants in common).When a joint tenant dies, title to the property automatically passes by operation of law to the surviving joint tenant(s).
-Therefore, joint tenancy property is not subject to disposition by will.
+Therefore, joint tenancy property is not subject to disposition by will. - Tenancy in Common

 A form of vesting title to property owned by any two or more individuals in undivided fractional interests.
 The fractional interests may be unequal quantity and may arise at different times.
 Each co-tenant may sell, lease or will to his/her heir that share of the property belonging to him/her.
 For example: Bruce Buyer, a single man, as to an undivided ¾ interest, and Penny Purchase, a single woman, as to an undivided ¼ interest, as tenants in common.